Oldenlandia adscensionis (DC.) Cronk (1980:207)

 Knapp, Wesley M., Frances, Anne, Noss, Reed, Naczi, Robert F. C., Weakley, Alan, Gann, George D., Baldwin, Bruce G., Miller, James, McIntyre, Patrick, Mishler, Brent D., Moore, Gerry, Olmstead, Richard G., Strong, Anna, Gluesenkamp, Daniel and Kennedy, Kathryn.
 (2020).
 Regional records improve data quality in determining plant extinction rates.
 Nature Ecology & Evolution 4: 512-514. https://doi.org/10.1038/s41559-020-1146-1

 NatureServe.
 (2024).
 Matelea radiata: Falfurrias Milkvine.
 NatureServe Network Biodiversity Location Data accessed through NatureServe Explorer [web application].
 NatureServe, Arlington, Virginia.
-Available https://explorer.natureserve.org/ [Accessed 29 November 2024]
+Available at: https://explorer.natureserve.org/ [Accessed 29 November 2024]

 Poole, Jackie M., Carr, William R. and Price, Dana M. (2008).
 Rare plants of Texas: A field Guide.
 TAMU Press.